twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 The word "compatibility" is itself difficult to define.
 While comprehensive compatibility is good, total compatibility is neither feasible nor desirable.
 Total compatibility requires that nothing ever change, since any change to Python code is detectable by a sufficiently determined program.
-There is some folk knowledge around which kind of changes "obviously" won't break other programs, but this knowledge is spotty and inconsistent.
+There is some folk knowledge around which kind of changes **obviously** won't break other programs, but this knowledge is spotty and inconsistent.
 Rather than attempt to disallow specific kinds of changes, here we will lay out a list of changes which are considered compatible.

-Throughout this document, "compatible" changes are those which meet these specific criteria.
+Throughout this document, **compatible** changes are those which meet these specific criteria.
-Although a change may be broadly considered backward compatible, as long as it does not meet this official standard, it will be officially deemed "incompatible" and put through the process for incompatible changes.
+Although a change may be broadly considered backward compatible, as long as it does not meet this official standard, it will be officially deemed **incompatible** and put through the process for incompatible changes.

 Procedure for Incompatible Changes
 ----------------------------------

-Any change specifically described below as **compatible** may be made at any time, in any release.
+Any change specifically described in the next section as **compatible** may be made at any time, in any release.

 The First One's Always Free